BA in Marketing

 Year 1

 On completion of this module, learners are able to apply the knowledge and understanding of the context, scope, principles and concepts that underpin management accounting.
-The module highlights the importance of costs and the drivers of costs in the production, analysis and use of information for decision-making in organisations.
-It further develops the learners’ competencies on how to analyse information on costs, volumes and prices and how to take short-term decisions on products and services.
+It highlights the importance of costs and the drivers of costs in the production, analysis and use of information for decision-making in organisations.
+It provides competencies on how to analyse information on costs, volumes and prices and how to take short-term decisions on products and services.

 The aim of this module is to introduce learners to the application of the required knowledge and understanding of the context, scope, principles and concepts that underpin financial accounting.
 In addition, learners are taught how to apply the principles of double-entry bookkeeping and prepare financial statements for sole trader entities.